fall foliage: When Rainbows Melt Into the Hills!

 As another Autumn foliage season comes to a close, I begin to look back to all of the falls of my past with fond remembrance.
 It’s always been my favorite season.

 Full of color, and football, and the smell of leaves and the tastes of apples and pumpkins!
 It’s the last hurrah of temperate weather before winter sets it, a time of warm days and cool, crisp evenings.
-A most pleasant time of year for
+A most pleasant time of year for both

 fall foliage: Getting ready for the busy week ahead … but I’d rather look at leaves!